testdouble/mocktail/docs/example_test.md

     example.rb:5:in `setup'
 ```

-As they say, the goal of each action in TDD is to "make the test pass or change
+As they say, the goal of each action in TDD is to "either make the test pass or
-the message", so let's rapidly iterate to overcome each of these errors until
+change the message", so let's rapidly iterate to overcome each of these errors
-the empty `test_prep` method exits cleanly:
+until the empty `test_prep` method exits cleanly:

 ```ruby
 class FetchesFruits